Assessment

 HOW IT WORKS

-We know it can seem overwhelming when your child needs a psychological evaluation.
+We know it can seem overwhelming when your child needs a neuropsychological or educational assessment.
 Don’t worry, we are here to help guide you every step of the way!
 The first step is to call our office and schedule your parents-only consultation session with the Psychologist.
 This appointment can be conducted either in-person or online using telehealth.

 Ready to get started?
 Call (502) 807-9551 today!